faltrum/UDex/README.md

 This section provides a technical description of the contracts.

 - PerpetualGuardian: We have introduced functions that allow Liquidity Providers to deposit and withdraw assets to provide liquidity to the protocol.
 Furthermore, we have enabled the creation and cancellation of orders.
 To uphold the system's integrity, we have also implemented a liquidation function that closes positions if they do not meet the necessary requirements.
 - PriceConverter : We utilize a custom library in our protocol that includes an interface from Plugin(PLI), specifically AggregatorV3Interface.
-The built-in functions, such as getPrice, interact with the oracle to fetch the price of the ETH/XDC pair.
-Additionally, we employ the getConversionRateInXDC function to determine the specific value in XDC for a given amount of ETH.
+The built-in functions, such as getPrice, interact with the oracle to fetch the price of the XDC/USDT pair.
+Additionally, we employ the getConversionRateInXDC function to determine the specific value in USDT for a given amount of XDC.

 ## Deposits

-Deposits add XDC to the market's pool.
+Deposits add USDT to the market's pool.

 Deposit requests are created by calling the `addLiquidity` function, specifying:

-- The amount of XDC to deposit.
+- The amount of USDT to deposit.

 Deposits are added to the vault and aggregated to provide liquidity to the protocol.